Common questions about date-of-death appraisals, step-up in basis, and our desktop appraisal process.

 In California, community property rules can provide a double step-up — both halves of a jointly owned property receive the new basis when one spouse passes.

-There's no deadline for ordering the appraisal, but it's easier when the property hasn't changed significantly since the date of death.
+There is no deadline for ordering the appraisal, but it is easier and more straightforward when the property has not changed significantly since the date of death.

-We can perform retrospective appraisals for dates of death going back many years.
+We have prepared retrospective appraisals for dates of death going back more than 40 years.
 As long as adequate sales data exists for the time period, a credible valuation can be developed.
 Older dates of death may require more research time but are not inherently less reliable.

 The standard valuation date is the date of death.
-However, IRS rules (IRC §2032) allow executors of taxable estates to elect an alternate valuation date six months after the date of death if the estate's value has declined.
+However, under IRC §2032, executors of taxable estates (those exceeding the federal estate tax exemption, approximately $13 million per individual) may elect an Alternate Valuation Date exactly six months after the date of death.

 We can appraise as of either date.
 If you need both, let us know when ordering.